section-engineering-education/engineering-education/content/articles/android-studio-camera-tutorial-using-camerax/index.md

 published: true
 url: /how-to-implement-camerax-api-in-android/
 title: How to implement CameraX API in Android using Kotlin
 description: This article will guide the reader on how to implement CameraX API in Android.
+CameraX is a Jetpack support library, built to help you make camera app development easier.
 author: raphael-ndonga
 date: 2021-10-19T00:00:00-14:00
 topics: [Languages]